aerospike/asmt/README.md

  -v - verbose output (optional but recommended)
  -p <backup path> - mandatory directory path specifying where your backup files will be saved
+ -n <namespace> - mandatory namespace name (or comma-separated list)
 ```

 The above example will back up all relevant namespaces' indexes and data stages for server
-instance 0, the most common usage.
+instance 0, the most common usage, namespace test.

 To back up a different server instance, use `-i` to specify the instance index
 (see below).

-To back up a specific namespace only, use `-n` to specify the namespace name
+To back up a specific namespace, use `-n` to specify the namespace name
 (see below). **Note:** A comma-separated list of namespace names may be supplied,
 e.g., `-n foo,bar,test`.